| A Cooperstown for

 restaurant.
 The busy, inviting dining room/bar area with high ceilings,

-big picture windows overlooking beautiful Main St., sports on the televisions, and crowds
+big picture windows overlooking beautiful Main St., sports on the

-of "locals" and visitors help make the Doubleday Cafe an unofficial community
+of "locals" and visitors help make the Doubleday Cafe an

 meeting place -- with terrific food, of course!